GitHubonline1396529/printAcat/README.md

 To run the program and print the ASCII cat, you can add `printAcat` to the envirnment varibles of your operation system and simply execute the following command in the terminal:

 ```bash
 printAcat
 ```

 The output will be printed to the standard output stream.

-Usage is like the following :
+Usage is as the following :

 ```
 Usage: printAcat [options]